 - The specific uncertainty levels, methods and associated accuracy level of measurement instruments and calibration procedures to be used for various parameters and variables should be identified in the PDD, along with detailed quality assurance and quality control procedures.
 In addition standards recommended shall either be national or international standards.
 The verification of the authenticity of the uncertainty levels and instruments are to be undertaken by the DOE during the verification stage.
-[EB23 Rep, para24] - A zero check cannot be considered as a substitute for calibration of the measurement instrument.
-[EB24 Rep, para37]

-BOX: The standardized format for monitoring report (MR) [EB54 Anx34]

-There is guidelines for completing the monitoring report form (F-CDM-MR) and the standardized format for MR to improve consistency in reporting of the implementation and monitoring of the project activity by PPs.
+[EB23 Rep, para24] - ☞ BOX: The standardized format for monitoring report (MR) [EB54 Anx34] - There is guidelines for completing the monitoring report form (F-CDM-MR) and the standardized format for MR to improve consistency in reporting of the implementation and monitoring of the project activity by PPs.
 [EB54 Rep. para71]